jaredflake/jaredflake.github.io/_pages/teaching.md

 Dive, Dissect and Decide with Big Business Data (ACCT 6640) - 2020, 2021, 2022

+* Developed and taught a statistics review and taught an introduction to web scraping in Python.

 Financial Accounting Standards and Theory (ACCT 3301) - 2020, 2021

 Managerial Cost Analysis (ACCT 3307) - 2019